63a16d97ea4816a7f854483da5031469/Issues-solution/IOS build issues/IOS Build checklist.md

 3. Choose the related Provisioning Profile,Team and Code Signing Identity for the "Target".
 4. Begin to build.
 5. Export the AdHoc IPA or submitting to Apple Store.
 6. Do the testing and write the testing excel file.
+Especially for the JIRA tickets appeared in Release Note
-7. Inform project manager of the testing result.
+7. Inform project manager of the testing result by using email.
 8. Wait for project manager's command to publish the release by using Crashlytics
 9. After releasing the apps, I need to check the links sent out to make sure it is right(version is right and can be download).
 10. Report the release result.

+Send release information to internal team.

+update to alpha, send email notification update to beta, send email notification

+If someone added new bugzilla:

+(1) Update the release note
+(2) Upload the latest one to related JIRA release master ticket.
+(3) Link the new tickets into JIRA release master ticket.
+(4) Send the latest release note to all.